cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 Project Features
 =====================================

-CERN Analysis Preservation provides a centralised platform for physicists to preserve, find and exchange information relevant for reproducibility of their analysis.
+CERN Analysis Preservation is a centralised platform for physicists to preserve and document information relevant to their analysis so that it remains understandable and reusable in the future. .

 .. image:: ../_static/cernanalysispreservation_user_stories.png